GeorgeSchiro/GetCert2/README.md

     Note: this switch is ignored when -UseStandAloneMode is True.

--LogEntryDateTimeFormatPrefix="yyyy-MM-dd hh:mm:ss:fff tt  "
+-LogEntryDateTimeFormatPrefix='yyyy-MM-dd hh:mm:ss:fff tt  '

     This format string is used to prepend a timestamp prefix to each log entry in the process log file (see -LogPathFile below).

--LogFileDateFormat="-yyyy-MM-dd"
+-LogFileDateFormat='-yyyy-MM-dd'

     This format string is used to form the variable part of each log file output filename (see -LogPathFile below).
 It is inserted between the filename and the extension.

--LogPathFile="Logs\GetCert2.exeLog.txt"
+-LogPathFile='Logs\Log.txt'

     This is the output path\file that will contain the process log.
 The profile filename will be prepended to the default filename (see above) and the current